gerner/ksp/_drafts/sequence-one-prereq-one.md

 tags: duna-sequence-one
 ---

-Vestri 1, the first of a pair of missions to launch AeroProbes to Minmus, including a return to Kerbin has launched successfully.
+Vestri 1 is the first of a pair of missions to launch AeroProbes to Minmus, including a return to Kerbin.
+These two missions will provide proof of concept for aero braking at Kerbin.
+We plan to experiment with different altitudes of aero braking to determine a safe range for a Duna return Kerbin aero brake manuver.

+I'm proud to report that Vestri 1 has launched successfully.

 Vestri 1 Launch Vehicle
 -----------------------